vlee-harmonicinc/machine-learning-note/source/blog/index.md

 Programing is also relaxing while the brain overwhelm with algorithm.
 Better do it both, reading papers when training new model or generating results.

 ## Contribution
-If you are interested in contributing or recommend some papers; or I write something wrong, please
+If you are interested in contributing or recommend some papers (SOTA or the novel idea used or supported by other papers); or want to correct my mistake, please
-1. click the "edit on github" on top right corner, then
+click the "edit on github" on top right corner or [htleeab/machine-learning-note](https://github.com/htleeab/machine-learning-note), then
-1. fork + commit + pull request, or create an issue
+* fork + commit + pull request; or
+* create an issue

 # Blog
 * [my computer - 01/04/2020](computer.md)